adshares/adshares-docs/protocol/synchronization/synch_broadcast_sending.rst

 ==================

-To become a part of the network :ref:`Supply-Side Platforms <protocol-definitions-ssp>` and :ref:`Demand-Side Platforms <protocol-definitions-dsp>` need to inform other entities that they are accessible.
+To become a part of the network :ref:`Supply-Side Platforms <protocol-definitions-ssp>` and :ref:`Demand-Side Platforms <protocol-definitions-dsp>` need to inform other :ref:`Supply-Side Platforms <protocol-definitions-ssp>` and :ref:`Demand-Side Platforms <protocol-definitions-dsp>` that they are accessible.

-This is done by broadcasting on :ref:`Adshares Blockchain <protocol-definitions-blockchain>` a URL pointing to :ref:`Platform Metadata <protocol-definitions-metadata>`.
+This is done on :ref:`Adshares Blockchain <protocol-definitions-blockchain>` by broadcasting a URL pointing to :ref:`Platform Metadata <protocol-definitions-metadata>`.

+.. container:: protocol

+    Every 24 hours, all :ref:`Supply-Side Platforms <protocol-definitions-ssp>` and :ref:`Demand-Side Platforms <protocol-definitions-dsp>` are required to broadcast a URL pointing to their :ref:`Platform Metadata <protocol-definitions-metadata>`.

 .. note::

     Broadcast must be sent from the account set as ``adsAddress`` in the :ref:`Metadata Fromat <protocol-synchronization-metadata>`.

+Both the URL and the :ref:`Platform Metadata <protocol-definitions-metadata>` behind it need to adhere to specific formats:

 .. toctree::
     :maxdepth: 1